Tai Viet, Tai Dam

 Post-consonant vowels

-and can represent vowels on their own.
+and in principle represent the glottal stop, but they can also represent vowels when used after a consonant.
 The following word in fact shows the same character being used as both consonant and vowel in the same word.b

 ꪮꪮꪀ